Resident Management Companies (RMCs) in high-rise buildings

 As part of the legal requirement to register higher-risk buildings with BSR, RMCs must provide and update as needed key information about the building:

-- Basic details about the building (location, use, height, number of storeys, staircase)
+- basic details about the building (location, use, height, number of storeys, staircase)

-- The type of construction (materials, external wall insulation)
+- the type of construction (materials, external wall insulation)

-- Information on energy supplies and energy storage
+- information on energy supplies and energy storage

-- Fire and smoke control equipment
+- fire and smoke control equipment

-- The evacuation strategy for the building
+- the evacuation strategy for the building

 Design and build information

-- Initial designs, plans and drawings
+- initial designs, plans and drawings

-- Details of applicable design codes
+- details of applicable design codes

-- Details of applicable building standards
+- details of applicable building standards

-- Details of the intent of how these would be applied
+- details of the intent of how these would be applied

 Fire Safety management information

-- The most recent fire risk assessment for the building
+- the most recent fire risk assessment for the building

-- A list of fire safety management measures for the building and their location
+- a list of fire safety management measures for the building and their location

 This does not include measures that have been provided by a resident for their own use.